Skip to main content

 “You will not win over Khurram this time.
 You will see.”
 Jagat Gossain turned to walk away.

-“I don’t need to try to win over my own, unlike you Jodha Begum.
+“I don’t need to try to win over my own, unlike you, Jodha Begum.
 Your nature drives them away from you.
 First the father, then the son.
-You can sit with all the power in the harem but you will never be powerful enough.”
+You can sit with all the power in the harem, but you will never be powerful enough.”
 Rukaiya Begum stood up “And as far as playing games is concerned, I am not interested.
-All I want is that Khurram to have a bright future, and I think we both are on the same page on that.”
+All I want is for Khurram to have a bright future, and I think we both are on the same page on that.”

 Jagat Gossain took one last glance at the Dowager Queen and walked out of the room.
-She needed to be more careful next time, and not let her emotions take the better of her.
+She needed to be more careful next time and not let her emotions get the better of her.
 She had indeed underestimated the Dowager Queen’s spy system on her movements.
-If the news of her treason reached the emperor it could cost her a lot, for she knew no matter what people believed, Jahangir’s interest in Mehrunnisa was still persistent.
-She now needed to know what Mehr thought of the man, she was made to believe, who killed her husband.
+If the news of her treason reached the emperor, it could cost her a lot, for she knew no matter what people believed, Jahangir’s interest in Mehrunnisa was still persistent.
+She now needed to know what Mehr thought of the man, whom she was made to believe, who killed her husband.

 Arjumand was humming a tune as she braided her hair, looking at her reflection in the mirror.
 Her own smile made her blush slightly as she stared at the mirror for a few seconds.
 She had not realised the slight tap on her door, as Mehrunissa entered the room with a dress she had specially designed for her beloved niece.
-She stopped looking at Arjumand humming to herself lost in thoughts and smiling.
+She stopped looking at Arjumand, humming to herself, lost in thought and smiling.
 Her heart skipped a beat as an unknown fear crept into her heart.
 She had been familiar with that scene and her mother’s worried face.
-Ladli pushed through the curtains separating the bedside from the dressing area making Arjumand stop alarmed and smile hugging her cousin.
-Mehrunissa put the dress down on the bed and smiled “This is for you, a gift for Navroz.”
+Ladli pushed through the curtains separating the bedside from the dressing area, making Arjumand stop, alarmed and smile, hugging her cousin.
+Mehrunissa put the dress down on the bed and smiled, “This is for you, a gift for Navroz.”

 “That will be helpful indeed.”
 Arjumand sat staring at Mehr’s reflection as she ran her fingers through Arjumand’s half-done braids, tightly putting them together.